ChangeWindows/ChangeWindows/README.md

 The Channels-page is back with an improved overview page.
 Each platform will now show all channels across all releases.
 When a channel in a release is no longer supported, it will be grayed-out to indicate this.

 ### Timeline
-* 5c9cb84 Timeline has an updated icon.
 * #12 **Clickable timeline**: timeline items are now clickable and will link to their corresponding release.
+* #34 **Combine timeline items**: flight that have been released on the same platform in multiple channels on the same day will now be shown on one line instead of each flight having its own line.
+* #40 **Platform timelines**: adds platform timelines with all flights from a single platform.
+Additionally introduces previous and next pagination.
 * #41 **Clickable channels**: like timeline flights, the channels on the right-hand-side are now also clickable to navigate quickly to the corresponding release.
-* #34 **Combine timeline items**: flight that have been released on the same platform in multiple channels on the same day will now be shown on one line instead of each flight having its own line.
+* 5c9cb84 Timeline has an updated icon.
 * 2aec402 **Channels on mobile**: as part of the introduction of the Channels-page, the channels on the Timeline will now disappear entirely on small screens.

 ### Releases